 When a student is placed on probation this indicates that (s)he is not maintaining the standards of education specific to the Casper College Radiography Program.
-Any student may be placed on probation for the following violations which are specific to these policies.
+Any student may be placed on probation (or immediately dismissed) for the following violations which are specific to these policies.
 NOTE: Students may also be placed on probation for policies not inclusive in these guidelines when they are identified, and/or they violate the quality and safety standards put forth by the program.

-- A. Violation of dress code; chemically impaired behavior; allowing immunizations, driver's license, BLS, TB or health insurance to lapse. - B. Failure to follow professionally acceptable radiation protection practices in the radiology lab and at clinical education centers. - Failure to maintain a professionally acceptable code of ethics regarding patient care and coworkers. - D. Failure to follow the defined program organization chain of command. - E. Failure to respond truthfully to questions concerning a student's education. - F. Excessive excused or unexcused absences, or tardiness.
+- A. Violation of dress code; chemically impaired behavior; allowing immunizations, driver's license, BLS, TB or health insurance to lapse. - B. Failure to follow professionally acceptable radiation protection practices in the radiology lab and at clinical education centers. - C. Failure to maintain a professionally acceptable code of ethics regarding patient care and coworkers. - D. Failure to follow the defined program organization chain of command. - E. Failure to respond truthfully to questions concerning a student's education. - F. Excessive excused or unexcused absences, or tardiness.
 (Excessive is defined as 2 absences or 2 tardies). - G. Dishonesty or cheating. - H. Utilizing unapproved electronic devices.
 Accessing an electronic device during testing.
 Failure to follow the Social Media Policy. - I. Breaking patient confidentiality. - J. Not following the guidelines of direct and indirect supervision as outlined in these policies.
 Not following the repeat procedure.
-Allowing a patient to leave without images being approved by a licensed technologist. - K. Failure to participate in clinical exams. - L. Failure to remain in assigned clinical rotation/department. - M. Failure to meet any of the requirements outlined in this manual, the Health Science Handbook, and/or Casper College handbook.
+Allowing a patient to leave without images being approved by a licensed technologist. - K. Failure to participate in clinical exams. - L. Failure to remain in assigned clinical rotation/department in a manner that affects the 1:1 ratio, or causes unfair practices regarding competency examination opportunities, or occurs without the discretion of the supervising technologist. - M. Failure to meet any of the requirements outlined in this manual, the Health Science Handbook, and/or Casper College handbook.